yandex-cloud/docs/en/managed-postgresql/concepts/network.md

 ---
 title: "Network and clusters in {{ mpg-name }}"
-description: "When creating a cluster in {{ mpg-name }}, you can: set the network for the cluster itself, set the subnets for each host in the cluster and request a public IP address to access the cluster from outside."
+description: "When creating a {{ PG }} cluster, you can set a network for the cluster and subnets for each of the cluster hosts.
+You can also request a public IP address to enable cluster access from outside {{ yandex-cloud }}."
 ---

 # Network and clusters in {{ mpg-name }}